icopy-site/awesome/docs/awesome/frontend-dev-bookmarks.md

 + **[Templating Languages and Engines](https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/languages-protocols-browser-apis/templating-languages-and-engines.md)**: Template engines are tools to separate program-logic and presentation into two independent parts.
 This makes the development of both logic and presentation easier, improves flexibility and eases modification and maintenance.
 + **[Transpiled Languages](https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/languages-protocols-browser-apis/transpiled-languages.md)**: Abstract languages converted to native, browser supported standards like JavaScript or CSS.
 + **[Uniform Resource Identifier (https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/URI)](https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/languages-protocols-browser-apis/uniform-resource-identifier-uri.md)**: URI is a string of characters used to identify a resource.
 The most common form of URI is the Uniform Resource Locator (https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/URL).
++ **[Web Animations API](https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/animation/web-animations-api.md)**: Web Animations is a new JavaScript API for driving animated content on the web.
+By unifying the animation features of SVG and CSS, Web Animations unlocks features previously only usable declaratively, and exposes powerful, high-performance animation capabilities to developers.
 + **[WebAssembly](https://github.com/dypsilon/frontend-dev-bookmarks/blob/master/languages-protocols-browser-apis/webassembly.md)**: WebAssembly is meant to fill a place that JavaScript has been forced to occupy up to now: a low-level code representation that can serve as a compiler target.

 ## User Interface Components